 When I read the name of this restaurant at the entrance, it made me think about a movie called Quills where the Marquis de Sade ends up writing fragments of his novel on a wall using his own shit.

 But the view was wonderful.
 La Quilla is on Passeo de Las Canteras, just in front of the ocean where you have the best chance to watch a gorgeous sunset.
-So we sat outside, by the terrace, and hoped the experience was not going to be a sadistic treat.
+So I sat outside, by the terrace, and hoped the experience was not going to be a sadistic treat.

 “This is not Vasilică, is it?

-I was looking at the octopus in my plate, but trying to distinguish its face from the face of our newly made friend was like trying to tell one North Korean from one South Korean.
+I was looking at the octopus in my plate, but trying to distinguish its face from the face of my newly made friend was like trying to tell one North Korean from one South Korean.

 Food Porn: Pulpo Friction